twilio-labs/serverless-toolkit/packages/create-twilio-function/README.md

 # `create-twilio-function`

 A command line tool to setup a new [Twilio Function](https://www.twilio.com/docs/api/runtime/functions) with local testing using [`twilio-run`](https://github.com/twilio-labs/serverless-toolkit/tree/main/packages/twilio-run).
+Part of the [Twilio Serverless Toolkit](https://github.com/twilio-labs/serverless-toolkit).

 Read more about this tool in the post [start a new Twilio Functions project the easy way](https://www.twilio.com/blog/start-a-new-twilio-functions-project-the-easy-way)